qzhuae/MarkdownNotes/ECON4124Final.md

 [Ask for course example solution]

+[Ask about correction on THP on the course note]

 `Proper Equilibrium`
 - refinement based on THP
 - a player is more likely to tremble in directions that are least harmful to him.